-- Secure access to all the required Thredd systems: - Provide Thredd with a list of IP addresses allowed to use the web services.
-Note that Thredd only supports static IP addresses for permission listing. - You require VPN access to Thredd in order to use Thredd web services and Thredd Smart Client in the Production environment. - The required user credentials and codes needed to submit web service requests.
-For details, see the Web Service Guide.
+- Secure access to all the required Thredd systems: - Provide Thredd with a list of IP addresses allowed to use the Thredd API.
+Note that Thredd only supports static IP addresses for permission listing. - You require VPN access to Thredd in order to use Thredd API and Thredd Smart Client in the Production environment. - The required user credentials and codes needed to submit Thredd API requests.
+For details, see the Cards API Website (REST) or Web Service Guide (SOAP).